 UMHS Class of 2015 graduate Dr. Aaron Vazquez completed his residency in Psychiatry at Case Western University in Cleveland, OH and works as an inpatient psychiatrist and medical director and medical director at Intermountain Healthcare St. George Regional Hospital, a 284-bed hospital in St. George, UT.
 He currently teaches and advises medical students as an adjunct faculty member at Rocky Vista University College of Osteopathic Medicine.
-Dr. Vazquez and 2017 UMHS graduate Dr. Harki Kaur, a fourth-year Psychiatry resident at Case Western University in OH, will host a Facebook Live on National Suicide Prevention Week and the State of Psychiatry on Thursday, September 9, 2021 at 5pm Eastern in recognition of National Suicide Prevention Week September 5 to 10, 2022.
+Dr. Vazquez and 2017 UMHS graduate Dr. Harki Kaur, a fourth-year Psychiatry resident at Case Western University in OH, hosted a livestream on National Suicide Prevention Week and the State of Psychiatry on Thursday, September 9, 2021 in recognition of National Suicide Prevention Week September 5 to 10, 2021.

 The UMHS Endeavour spoke to Dr. Vazquez about how UMHS prepared him to become the psychiatrist he is today, his thoughts on the specialty, the high suicide rates for doctors and medical students, new, cutting-edge treatments for depression and mental health conditions, why primary care physicians must be properly trained to screen for mental health issues, common warning signs for possible suicide, and more.

 Dr. Aaron Vazquez with his dog, Maverick.
 Photo courtesy of Dr. Vazquez.

 Why he chose Psychiatry & new innovative treatments